ksngo/vuejs3/README.md

 v-model
 1. I think that if v-model is used in standard html tag, it will perform two way binding automatically?
 2. But, if v-model is used in a custom Vue component tag, need to $emit('update:modelValue' , $event.target.value) and save to correspondong props option property modelValue?

+slots(v-slots: shorthand is #)
+###### Passing content from parent to child
+1. parent to child: slot tags are placed inside child component(component instance's template) and content between component's tags are passed to the child component
+2. parent to child: slot tags can have name attribute.
+In the parent component side, using &lt;template&gt; and v-slot:theNameAttribute, we can target the content between the component tags to pass to the slot tags with theNameAttribute.
+###### Passing content from child to parent
+1. child to parent: slot tags can have custom attributes.
+The custome attribute will carry the child component's data.
+In the parent component side, using  &lt;template&gt; and v-slot:(which slot , default or slot's name attribute) = "slotProps" and {{slotProps.customAttribute}} , the data is in slotProps.